Democrats losing paths to Senate control as GOP hangs on

 In Georgia, two seats were being contested and at least one is headed to a runoff after no candidate reached the 50% threshold to win.

-GOP Sen. Kelly Loeffler will face Democrat Raphael Warnock in the Jan.
+GOP Sen. Kelly Loeffler will face Democrat Raphael Warnock, a Black pastor at the church where the Rev. Martin Luther King Jr. preached, in the Jan.
 5 runoff special election for the seat Loeffler was tapped to fill for retired Sen. Johnny Isakson.

 In the other, GOP Sen. David Perdue, the former business executive Trump calls his favorite senator, tried to stave off Democrat Jon Ossoff, another candidate who has benefited from the “green wave” of campaign donations.
 It, too, could go to a runoff.